 The NIHR Research for Patient Benefit (RfPB) programme funds health, public health and social care research covering a wide range of health service challenges.

-The Research for Patient Benefit Programme supports research that is concerned with the day-to-day practice of health service staff.
-Research proposals should have a clear trajectory towards benefiting the health or wellbeing of patients and users of the NHS.
+The Research for Patient Benefit (RfPB) programme supports research that is concerned with the day-to-day practice of health service and social care staff.
+Research proposals should have a clear trajectory towards benefiting the health or wellbeing of patients and users of the NHS and social care services.

 RfPB has three funding opportunities a year.
+RfSC has one opportunity per year.
 See the dates for our funding competitions.

 Research proposals are submitted to RfPB online through the Research Management System.
 We supply template application forms for stage 1 and stage 2 to help researchers prepare their proposal ahead of submission.